-Having the right agent with you is key when shopping for new construction, and is here to help you navigate through your options in the Salisbury area.
+It's key to have a knowledgeable agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Salisbury area.

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.